-How to use the chamber doctor
+Using the Chamber Doctor

 The NOVA XLS (L=2000) chamber doctor from Akeboose is used for Flexo printer.
 Please see the Vendor’s(Akebooth) manual for detail operation instruction and maintenance.

 For general chamber doctor, to prevent any damages on chamber doctor or Anilox roll, understand below procedure.